 In 2005, NYCEDC started an extensive design process to advance this stage of the West Harlem Master Plan, working in close partnership with Community Board 9.
 The result is the W125th Streetscape and Intermodal Improvements project, which will complement and build upon the work at WHPP.

 The project will improve the neighborhood's connection to WHPP, enhance the area's streetscape for the benefit and safety of pedestrians, and strengthen the connections among the different transportation modes present in the area.
-Construction of this project will start this year.
+Construction commenced January 2014.

 Specifically, the project will include: